ashagraev/linear_regression_service/README.md

 ![](https://user-images.githubusercontent.com/6789687/93579011-a5d04a80-f9a6-11ea-975c-1f69443bcf0c.png)

-This problem is relatively easy in terms of computation costs.
+This problem is relatively simple in terms of computation costs.
 However, numerical errors could potentially lead to unstable and improper results.
 To deal with that problem, we use Welford's method [2] for calculating means and covariations as well as Kahan's summation algorithm [3].

 Links:
 1. https://en.wikipedia.org/wiki/Simple_linear_regression